-IMPLEMENTATION OF REVISED GST RATE OF 8%
+IMPLEMENTATION OF REVISED GST RATE OF 9%

-During Budget Day Speech 2022, the Government announced that the Goods and Services Tax (GST) rate will increase from 7% to 8% on 1 Jan 2023.
-Hence, all imported goods and goods released from licensed premises for local consumption after 31 Dec 2022 will attract GST at the new rate of 8%.
+During Budget Day Speech 2022, the Government announced that the Goods and Services Tax (GST) rate will increase from 8% to 9% on 1 Jan 2024.
+Hence, all imported goods and goods released from licensed premises for local consumption after 31 Dec 2023 will attract GST at the new rate of 9%.

-2 Importers are advised to clear their goods by 31 Dec 2022 for In-Payment (GST) and In-Payment (Duty and GST) permits taken up with GST rate of 7%.
-Please note that extension of permit validity period will not be allowed for these In-Payment (GST) and In-Payment (Duty and GST) permits taken up with GST rate of 7% which expire on or beyond 31 Dec 2022.
+2 Importers are advised to clear their goods by 31 Dec 2023 for In-Payment (GST) and In-Payment (Duty and GST) permits taken up with GST rate of 8%.
+Please note that from 1 Jan 2024, amendments for extension of permit validity period will not be allowed for these In-Payment (GST) and In-Payment (Duty and GST) permits taken up with GST rate of 8%.

-3 If an importer has taken up an In-Payment (GST) or In-Payment (Duty and GST) permit at GST rate of 7% but is unable to clear his goods by 31 Dec 2022, the importer will still be able to use it to clear the goods using the In-Payment (GST) and In-Payment (Duty and GST) permit after 31 Dec 2022, provided that it is still within the permit validity period.
+3 If an importer has taken up an In-Payment (GST) or In-Payment (Duty and GST) permit at GST rate of 8% but is unable to clear his goods by 31 Dec 2023, the importer will still be able to use it to clear the goods using the In-Payment (GST) and In-Payment (Duty and GST) permit after 31 Dec 2023, provided that it is still within the permit validity period.
 However, the importer must take up a GST Short-Payment permit ("SPGST" permit - please refer to paragraph 4 for the permit application procedures) to account for the GST short-payment of 1% for his goods prior to cargo clearance.